ethyca/fidesops/docs/fidesops/docs/guides/email_communications.md

 Supported modes of use:

 - Subject Identity Verification - for more information on identity verification in subject requests, see the [Privacy Requests](privacy_requests.md#subject-identity-verification) guide.
+- Erasure Request Email Fulfillment - sends an email to configured third parties to process erasures for a given data subject.
+See [Email Connectors](email_connectors.md) for more information.

 ## Prerequisites